inder123/json2java/README.md

  * <a href="https://github.com/inder123/gracenote-java-api">gracenote-java-api</a>
  * <a href="https://github.com/inder123/geocoding">Geocoding</a>

+Look at the generator projects in the repositories above to see how to customized output Java code.

 TODO:
  * limit line width to 100 characters
  * Use JsonPath expressions for custom mappings